Through Shadows to the Edge of Night

 couldn't even tell what he felt, precisely.
 Fear, most

-probably, at least he felt he ought to fear, as any
+probably, at least he felt that he ought to fear, as any

 sensible hobbit should, what with the great wilds about